wp-plugins/wp-to-twitter/readme.txt

 License: GPLv2 or later
 Stable tag: 2.9.0

-Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.
+Auto-posts a Twitter update when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==